31 December, 2017

-Altec Fever Most gratifyingly, through Andy's arrangement, I heard two excellent Altec A7: excellent as Leo's is (here), Kevin's (here) has even greater potential and is undergoing metamorphosis as I write.
+Altec Fever Most gratifyingly, through Andy's arrangement, I heard two more excellent Altec's: excellent as Leo's A5 is (here), Kevin's A7 (here) has just as much potential and is undergoing metamorphosis as I write.
 Of course, there is also Andy's mellower A5 "casual setup" (here), which I predict shall also undergo metamorphosis soon.

 Western Electric Fever What can rival Western Electric?
 Nothing, really.
 In HK, our friend Humphrey's all-WE system is awe-inspiring.
 I have not yet written it up, as he is constantly changing and it is a daunting task.